 Sinuplasty to help my sinuses

-Ryan Rehl, MD, is an otolaryngologist – head and neck surgeon, and ear, nose and throat specialist on staff at Banner Good Samaritan Medical Center.
+Ryan Rehl, MD, is an otolaryngologist – head and neck surgeon, and ear, nose and throat specialist on staff at Banner – University Medical Center Phoenix.
 His office can be reached at (602) 258-9859.

 Question: This poor air quality really bothers my sinuses, but I recently heard that something called sinuplasty might help.
 How do I know if I’m a candidate?